Arizona Smog Check / Emissions Test

 Low Income?
 Try the Arizona Voluntary Vehicle Repair Program

 The state of Arizona has a Voluntary Vehicle Repair Program to help serve low – income car owners with repairs to their vehicles in case it fails an emissions test.
-Gasoline – fueled vehicles may qualify for up to $550 of assistance while Heavy-Duty trucks may qualify for up to $1000 in assistance towards the repair of their vehicles.
-Vehicle owners must pay $150 toward the repair of the vehicle.
+Gasoline-fueled vehicles may qualify for up to $550 of assistance while Heavy-Duty trucks may qualify for up to $1000 in assistance towards the repair of their vehicles.
+Vehicle owners must pay $150 for the repair of the vehicle.

 The state of Arizona also created the Recognized Repair Facility (RRF) Program to certify participating repair facilities to ensure that repairs are successful and vehicles pass emissions testing.